 - a.
 Each Participant who becomes eligible will have the opportunity to elect the Indemnity Medical and Prescription Drug coverage provided directly by the Fund, as described in these Rules and Regulations, or the coverage offered through the Kaiser Foundation Plan.
 A Participant must live within the service area of the Kaiser Foundation Plan to enroll in that plan and will be limited to Kaiser Foundation Plan's retroactive period.
 Except as provided under the International Benefit Option described in Subsection f. below, the coverage selected by the Participant will also apply to any eligible Dependents of the Participant. - b.
 Changes in Coverage.
 Eligible Participants must remain in the plan selected for a minimum of 12 months, unless the Participant moves out of the Kaiser Foundation Plan's service area or a change is approved by the Board of Trustees.
 Any change in plans will be effective on the first day of the second calendar month following the date the enrollment form is received by the Fund. - c.
-Participants who elect the Indemnity Medical coverage may decline Vision coverage and all Participants may decline Dental coverage for themselves and their Dependents if they do not want these benefits.
-There will be no financial reward from the Plan for declining this coverage.
-Participants who do not tell the Fund Office that they want to decline the coverage will be automatically enrolled in Dental and Vision coverage. - d.
 International Benefit Option.
 A Participant who has immigrated to the United States of America may have Dependents remaining in his/her native country.
-Medical and dental claims may be submitted to the Fund on behalf of those Dependents residing outside of the United States with proper documentation as required by the Plan; however, in some cases the infrastructure necessary to submit claims may not exist.
+Medical and dental claims may be submitted to the Fund on behalf of those Dependents residing outside of the United States with proper documentation as required by the Plan; however in some cases the infrastructure necessary to submit claims may not exist.
 Individuals may have the option to purchase health insurance coverage for their Dependents from the government of their native country.
-A Participant who has purchased this type of Dependent coverage may elect to enroll in this Plan's International Benefit Option.

-- (1) The International Benefit Option provides Fund indemnity benefits for the Participant only and will reimburse the Participant for the actual payment he/she has made to a foreign government for Dependents' health coverage, up to a maximum of \$100 per calendar year for each eligible Dependent, subject to the following conditions: - (2) The Participant must be eligible for Fund benefits at the time he/she makes payment to the foreign government for Dependent health insurance; - (3) The payment is made to purchase health coverage for Dependents who meet this Plan's definition of Dependent as defined in Section 1.15; - (4) The Fund will provide only one reimbursement per eligible Dependent in any consecutive 12-month period; - (5) The Participant must elect coverage for himself or herself under the indemnity medical and prescription drug benefits provided directly by the Fund; and - (6) If a Participant subsequently wants to provide coverage for his/her Dependents in the United States, the Dependents must be enrolled in one of the other benefit options offered by the Fund, in accordance with Subsections 2.09.a. and 2.09.b.
+A Participant who has purchased this type of Dependent coverage may elect to enroll in this Plan's International Benefit Option. - (1) The International Benefit Option provides Fund indemnity benefits for the Participant only and will reimburse the Participant for the actual payment he/she has made to a foreign government for Dependents' health coverage, up to a maximum of \$100 per calendar year for each eligible Dependent, subject to the following conditions: - (2) The Participant must be eligible for Fund benefits at the time he/she makes payment to the foreign government for Dependent health insurance; - (3) The payment is made to purchase health coverage for Dependents who meet this Plan's definition of Dependent as defined in Section 1.15; - (4) The Fund will provide only one reimbursement per eligible Dependent in any consecutive 12 month period; - (5) The Participant must elect coverage for himself or herself under the indemnity medical and prescription drug benefits provided directly by the Fund; and - (6) If a Participant subsequently wants to provide coverage for his/her Dependents in the United States, the Dependents must be enrolled in one of the other benefit options offered by the Fund, in accordance with Subsections 2.09.a. and 2.09.b.
 Enrollment of Dependents in one of the Fund's other benefit options will terminate eligibility for the reimbursement provided under the International Benefit Option.